The History of Games for Quantum Computers

 All data collected so far (from 3 IBM devices and and 1 Rigetti device) was then put up on GitHub.
 This allowed players to play Quantum Awesomeness games from all these quantum processors, without the need for direct access.
 If anyone wondered whether Rigetti’s 19 qubits were better than IBM’s 16, they could find out for themselves.
 Just by playing a game.

-Quantum Awesomeness continues in 2018.
-The project improves, and is used as the basis of articles to explain the current state of quantum computing.
+Quantum Awesomeness continued in 2018.
+The project improved, and was used as the basis of articles to explain the current state of quantum computing.
 This includes text-based ‘Let’s Plays’ of games run on different devices.